What Is APY (Annual Percentage Yield)?

-It’s also important not to compare APR to APY when evaluating products.
-Comparing APR to APR doesn’t work either, since it ignores the effects of compounding and doesn’t look ahead to total ROI.
-Instead, compare APY to APY across like-kind products, to get a clearer sense of return prospects.
+It’s also important not to compare APR with APY when evaluating products.
+Comparing APR with APR doesn’t work either, since it ignores the effects of compounding and doesn’t look ahead to total ROI.
+Instead, compare APY with APY across like-kind products, to get a clearer sense of return prospects.

 APR vs. APY: A Matter of Perspective

-Most often, APR comes up in the context of debt accounts: credit cards, mortgages, loans, etc. Conversely, APY is the measure of return in savings vehicles like checking and savings accounts, money markets, CDs, etc. This has to do with the language surrounding interest rates.
-If you’re the borrower (debt account), APR represents the interest rate you’ll pay, which tends to be the most important factor to consider.
-For lenders, APY is the more important variable: you want to know what your return will be.
+Most often, APR comes up in the context of debt accounts: credit cards, mortgages, loans, etc. Conversely, APY is the measure of return in savings vehicles, like checking and savings accounts, money markets, CDs, etc. This has to do with the language surrounding interest rates.
+If you’re the borrower (debt account), APR represents the interest rate you’ll pay, which tends to be the more important factor to consider.
+For lenders, APY is the more important variable: You want to know what your return will be.

-APR and APY apply to both sides of the coin; it’s just a matter of perspective in which interest-related metric is more important.
+APR and APY apply to both sides of the coin; it’s just a matter of perspective as to which interest-related metric is more important.

 How Can Investors Use APY to Their Advantage?

 APY is a great tool for evaluating short-term investment products.
 It’s more telling than APR in many cases, because it accounts for compounding.
 For example…

 Marvin is trying to decide between a zero coupon bond that pays 6% at maturity and a CD that pays 0.5% monthly, with compounding.
 The APR of both products appears the same (6%).
 However, the compounding rate of the CD makes this a more lucrative investment because the APY actually comes out to 6.17%.